Mohammed-siddiq/Page-Rank-In-Spark/README.md

 - After the algorithm stabilizes the page rank values, the ranked nodes are sorted based on the page rank values.
 - The authors and venues are filtered out accordingly based on their ranks.

 The following is an example output for the UIC authors in the DBLP dataset.

-Ranked based on their page rank values :
+Authors page rank
+-

 ```$xslt